berkeleymt/berkeley.mt/content/news/2025-02-03_bmmt-2025-registration-opens-soon.md

 title = "Registration for BmMT 2025 and BmMT 2025 Online opens on February 10"
 +++

+{% alert(title="BmMT 2025 Q&A session", status="info") %}
+We will be holding a Q&A session about math competitions and BmMT on February 6 from 7–8 PM.
+If you are interested, please visit the [news post](/news/bmmt-2025-qanda-session/) for details on how to attend and submit questions!
+{% end %}

 How are you doing, fellow math enthusiasts?

 BmMT is coming back on Saturday, April 12, and we're excited to see you